bahrus/xtal-in-hash/README.md

 Allow location.hash to provide an object-based input channel for web components.

-Because of the nature of this component, the best demo link to use is [this](http://rawgit.com/bahrus/xtal/master/bower_components/xtal-in-hash/demo/index.html).

 Client-side routing is great for describing paths to resources, following the REST paradigm.
 It provides a nice string that can be shared to others, copy and pasted into an email or text message, or using the [web share](https://developers.google.com/web/updates/2016/09/navigator-share) api.
 And did I mention that you  can refresh the browser, and see the state you were last in?